webrecorder/browsertrix/docs/user-guide/browser-profiles.md

 ## Creating New Browser Profiles

-New browser profiles can be created on the Browser Profiles page by pressing the _New Browser Profile_ button and providing a starting URL.
+New browser profiles can be created on the browser profiles page by pressing the _New Browser Profile_ button and providing a starting URL.
 Once in the profile creator, log in to any websites that should behave as logged in while crawling and accept any pop-ups that require interaction from the user to proceed with using the website.

 Press the _Finish Browsing_ button to save the browser profile with a _Name_ and _Description_ of what is logged in or otherwise notable about this browser session.